Somesingman/ea-graveyard/README.md

 1. Fork this repository
 2. Create a new branch in your forked version of the repository.
 Preferably name it with the game studio name you intend to include
-3. Switch to that branch and open the `studios.json` file
+3. Switch to that branch and open the `studios.json` file and add a new entry
-4. WIP
+4. Commit your work in git and [create a Pull Request (PR)](https://help.github.com/en/articles/creating-a-pull-request) using the newly created branch.

 ## Guidelines